Reference Signals

 CSI-RS

 NeoRadium’s API implementation provides both flexibility and simplicity.
-Here is a couple of different ways to configure CSI-RS.
+Here are a couple of different ways to configure CSI-RS.

-Flexible Configuration: This method provides the most flexibility in configuration.
+Flexible configuration: This method provides the most flexibility for configuration.
 Different numbers and types of CSI-RS resources can be configured in different numbers and types of CSI-RS resource sets.
-For example the following code configures two CSI-RS resource sets, one ZP and one NZP, with one and two CSI-RS resources correspondingly.
-Each CSI-RS is configured individually with different settings.
+For example, the following code configures two CSI-RS resource sets, one ZP and one NZP, with one and two CSI-RS resources, respectively.
+Each CSI-RS resource is configured individually with different settings.

 from neoradium import Carrier, CsiRsConfig, CsiRsSet, CsiRs